architolk/Linked-Data-Theatre/docs/Read-Write-API.md

 As stated in the specification of the Linked Data Platform, the two standards can be used together, but some precautions must be made.
 The two standards differ conceptually: a named graph versus a resource.

 The Read-Write Linked Data API is a proposal to create an API specification that combines the three standards.

+### RESTful web API's
+Formally, an _API_ is an Application Programmers Interface (something that you program against), a _web API_ is an Application Programmers Interface that can be accessed using the http protocol and a _RESTful web API_ is an Application Programmers Interface that can be accessed using the http protocol and adhers to the [Representational State Transfer (REST) constraints](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm), as defined by Roy Fielding.
+From this formal definition, the Read-Write Linked Data API is - for the most part - a RESTful web API.

+However, in reality, the term "REST API" is often used for any request that can be made via http and returns some kind of json result.
+So in reality, the Read-Write Linked Data API is also a RESTful web API, because the API will return json-ld, which formally is a json format.

+There's a catch however: despite the huge effort by the authors of the json-ld recommendation, most json-API users would prefer a more "closed model" version of the returned data, with nesting when applicable.
+They would like an [Open API Specification](https://www.openapis.org) which describes the way the returned data would look, which would probably *not* be json-ld, but plain json that conforms to a certain, API specific, scheme.

+The Linked Data API should also support these kind of API's.
+A mapping between the fields defined in an Open API specification and the linked data should be provided to translate a json-ld document to the requested json document.

 ## Linked Data concept
 - `GET {URI}` returns useful information about a resource that is described by the information-resource identified by {URI}.